List of Finnair destinations: Europe and domestic

 Europe is Finnair's main market.
 Some domestic and European flights are partly operated on behalf of Finnair by Nordic Regional Airlines, using ATR and Embraer aircraft.
 Finnair operates flights to Europe using the Airbus A320 family.
 Some of Finnair's daily flights to London and Amsterdam are operated using an Airbus A350 XWB.

 During the past few years, Finnair has launched several new routes to Europe and switched some from charter to scheduled flights.
-In the 2016 summer season, Finnair added four new scheduled routes in Europe, while 8 charter/leisure routes were converted to scheduled service.
+In the 2016 summer season, Finnair added four new scheduled routes in Europe, while eight charter/leisure routes were converted to scheduled service.
 Those routes are from Helsinki to Billund, Edinburgh, Mytilene, Preveza, Pula, Rimini, Santorini, Skiathos, Varna, Verona, and Zakinthos.
 In the summer season of 2017, Finnair began flying to several new destinations including Alicante, Corfu, Ibiza, Menorca, and Reykjavík (Keflavík).
-In 2017, Finnair saw the fastest growth in the airline's history by adding capacity to numerous destinations in Europe as well as in Asia and Latin America.
+In 2017, Finnair saw the fastest growth in the airline's history by adding capacity to numerous destinations in Europe, Asia, and Latin America.
 In 2018, Finnair resumed flights to Lisbon and Stuttgart.
-The growth continued in the winter of 2018 as the airline added up to 100 weekly flights, mostly within Europe.
+The growth continued in winter of 2018 as the airline added up to 100 weekly flights, mostly within Europe.
 For example, Finnair began a new service to Lyon and made Edinburgh and Alanya (Gazipaza) year-round destinations.